The Rick Simpson story:

 Treatment of skin cancer with Rick Simpson’s Oil:

-According to Rick Simpson, marijuana oil is useful to cure skin cancer, and only a few grams are needed to fulfill this goal.
+According to Rick Simpson, marijuana oil is useful to cure skin cancer, and only a few grams are needed to fulfil this goal.

-Use approximately 30gr of high quality cannabis buds from an Indica strain ; this amount of weed should produce up to 3-4gr of oil.
+Use approximately 30g of high-quality cannabis buds from an Indica strain; this amount of weed should produce up to 3-4gr of oil.
 Rick Simpson recommends to apply this oil directly on the skin cancer and wrap it with sanitary adhesive tape.
 Reapply the oil and renew the adhesive tape every 3-4 days.

-Once the skin is healed, Rick recommends to continue the treatment for around 2 weeks to completely eliminate any mark of the cancer.
+Once the skin is healed, Rick recommends continuing the treatment for around 2 weeks to completely eliminate any mark of the cancer.

 Rick Simpson’s marijuana oil recipe: